barumau/pandunia/pol/K00_kurse.md

 ### Odpowiedzi do Ćwiczeń

-1. mi su shefe feste a sha.
+1. mi su shefe feste a vil.
-2. mi ha du vaf a pas.
+2. mi have du vaf a did.
-3. tu yam supe a zai.
+3. tu yam supe a nau.
 4. da safe kamar a preden.
 5. mau yam milke a posden.
 6. tu su ma festa a prenoce.